-In May 2020, AHRC launched a pilot scheme to fund fellowships aimed at arts and humanities researchers working in the area of EDI.
+In May 2020, AHRC launched a pilot scheme to fund fellowships aimed at arts and humanities researchers working in the area of equality, diversity and inclusion (EDI).

-Up to £100,000 is available for each fellowship, which will support researchers to work with relevant communities to generate more substantial and longer-term community engagement in the areas of history, languages, culture, heritage, creativity and many other fields.
+Up to £100,000 is available for each fellowship, which will support researchers’ work with relevant communities to generate more substantial and longer-term engagement in the areas of history, languages, culture, heritage, creativity and many other fields.

 Engaging in the environment

-Green & Black Ambassadors is a project set up to connect black and minority ethnic groups with environmental researchers.
+Green and Black Ambassadors is a project set up to connect Black and minority ethnic groups with environmental researchers.

-That project, funded by the Natural Environment Research Council, was led by Professor Richard Pancost at the University of Bristol Cabot Institute and Green & Black Ambassadors Jasmine Ketibuah-Foley and Zakiya McKenzie, with partners Ujima Radio and the Bristol Green Capital Partnership.
-The ambassadors worked to understand barriers between Bristol's environmental science and black and minority ethnic communities.
-As part of this they organised a trip to Slimbridge Wetlands Centre for local young people and ran a workshop with community organisers to find out about barriers people had to visiting places like this.
+That project, funded by the Natural Environment Research Council, involves ambassadors working to understand barriers between Bristol’s environmental science and Black and minority ethnic communities.
+They organised a trip for local young people to Slimbridge Wetlands Centre and ran a workshop with community organisers to find out about the barriers to people visiting such places.